AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 Follow the section below to understand the important considerations before starting:

-* Starting from version 2.0.16 of CTT, the Precopy setup will be done automatically when the bundle is installed.
-Additionally, if the migration set size is greater than 200GB, the extraction process will automatically utilize the Precopy feature.
+* Starting from version 2.0.16 of CTT, the precopy setup will be done automatically when the bundle is installed.
+Additionally, if the migration set size is greater than 200GB, the extraction process will automatically utilize the precopy feature.
 The azcopy.config file is created in the crx-quickstart/cloud-migration/ directory.
-You do not need to manually do the Precopy setup if you are using CTT version 2.0.16 or later.
+You do not need to manually do the precopy setup if you are using CTT version 2.0.16 or later.

 * Source AEM version needs to be 6.3 - 6.5.